 Any piece of content can be influenced by numerous variables.
 Not every piece of content is the same form.
 Not every piece is created for the same audience or is being promoted equally.
 By identifying some key criteria for our data, we’re able to get more specific answers.

-What happened in your experiment?
-Does your data support your hypothesis?
-Spend some time looking at your data with a critical eye.
-Are there patterns?
-Any unexpected results?
+Take a look at what happened in your experiment.
+Does the data support your hypothesis?
+Spend some time looking at the data with a critical eye.
+Look for patterns or unexpected results.
 It’s okay if you disprove your hypothesis.
-You now have more information available and you can build on it by refining, altering, or expanding your hypothesis.
+This new information can be used to refine, alter, or expand your hypothesis, or even form a completely new hypothesis.

 Communicate your findings